-Creating a Positive Climate In Your Classroom
+Creating a Positive Climate

-Here are some ways to nurture positive feelings in the classroom:
+Here are some ways to nurture positive feelings among the children you serve:

 - Face to face greetings help children feel special.

-"Hi, Tommy, new haircut I see," "Look at all those sharpened pencils," or "Purple looks good on you." - Use "I" messages to be specific about the behaviors you desire.
+"Hi, Tommy, new haircut I see," or "Purple looks good on you." - Use "I" messages to be specific about the behaviors you desire.
 "I need all eyes on me and all mouths closed.
 That's good.
-Now stay with me while I explain today's science project," instead of "Pay attention!" - Give students permission to make mistakes.
-"Lots of people make mistakes when they're first learning to subtract, but I'll help you when you finish the first three problems.
-I'll check your paper to be sure you understand." - Be specific in praise of each student and mention it frequently.
-"What neat handwriting, Paul."
-"You're such a good line leader, Grace." or "You really know your multiplication facts, Lucas." - Give children positive attention by using their names.
-"Drew Smith had fifteen seashells.
-He gave Loretta six of them.
-How many did Drew have left?" - Display student work, even if it's a word or a sentence.
-Have students copy and initial their work.
-Put it on a bulletin board or wall.
-These elicit student interest and pride. - Create an environment of high expectations and genuine concern.
+Now stay with me while I read a story," instead of "Pay attention!" - Give children permission to make mistakes.
+"Everyone makes mistakes.
+That's how we learn." - Be specific in praise of each child and mention it frequently.

+"What a beautiful picture, Paul."
+"You're such a good line leader, Grace." or

+"You are really good at cleaning up, Lucas." - Give children positive attention by using their names.
+"Look how nicely Stephen and Angie are building blocks together." - Display children's work.
+Put the child's first name on art work.
+Put it on a bulletin board, wall or refrigerator.
+These elicit the child's interest and pride. - Create an environment of high expectations and genuine concern.
 "How are today?"
 "Are you OK?" and "I knew you could do it!"

-It isn't enough to talk about peace.
-One must believe in it.
-And it isn't enough to believe in it.
-One must work at it.
+"The family is the one safe island in an unknown sea."

-- Eleanor Roosevelt
+- Russian Proverb

-Appendix